rize-network/app-studio-web/src/components/ToggleGroup/ToggleGroup.md

 ```

 ### **onToggleChange**
-"Callback function that is called when the active state of any toggle changes."
+"Optional callback function that fires when the active toggle changes, providing the IDs of active toggles."

 ```tsx
 import React, { useState } from 'react';